Catechesis with Learners with Disabilities: Getting Started*

 - Remember, people with autism and/or other disabilities are also called to serve and love to contribute.
 They can do some of the tasks above, or others in the life of the congregation.
 Let their gifts and the creativity of all of you guide you.

 1 Previously published with title, “Inclusive Faith Practices for Children with Autism” in Autism and Faith: A Journey into Community, edited by Mary Beth Walsh, Ph.D., Alice F. Walsh, M.Div. & William C. Gaventa, M.Div, May 2008, pp. 20-26.
 This was a collection of articles and reflections by parents and individuals living with autism spectrum disorders and professionals who walk with them in faith.
 It is a collaborative product of The Elizabeth M. Boggs Center on Developmental Disabilities at UMDNJ-Robert Wood Johnson Medical School, Department of Pediatrics and The New Jersey Center for Outreach and Services for the Autism Community (COSAC), funded by a grant from The Daniel Jordan Fiddle Foundation.
 Available to download in pdf format from https://boggscenter.rwjms.rutgers.edu/resources/publications/autism-and-faith.
+Though originally published specifically regarding individuals with autism, this applies to catechesis with learners with other disabilities as well.

 2 This has been updated to respect evolving language and inclusive practices since it’s original edition in 2008.
 Individuals with disabilities object to the term, “special needs,” rather than a person with a disability or a disabled person.
 The first is “person-first language” and the second is “identity-first.”
 Indeed, individuals with disabilities, like all people, have human needs.
 Some of us require more intentionality for support, and that’s okay, particularly within the body of Christ.
 Being human, we are all vulnerable and interdependent, even if to different degrees.
+However, some people are more vulnerable because of attitudes and practices that marginalize them relative to the broader community.